mrtngamper/IEGUI/Documentation/README.md

 - #### Main View
   The Main View should provide the option to select an image and then select an image-enhance-option.
-  At the top a Menu Bar should be displayed with the Items File, Settings and Help.
-With the following options.
+  At the top a Menu Bar should be displayed, containing these options:
     - File
         - Open (file dialog)
         - Exit (quit program)